majidkhalili/HybridBCI/README.md

 ---

 ## Prerequisites
-The main GUI interface of the HybridBCI is designed in <a href="https://www.mathworks.com/products/matlab/app-designer.html" >App Designer</a>, which is still being development in Matlab, so try to use latest version of the Matlab for maximum compatibility.
-Minmum requirment would be `Matlab R2018a`.
+The main GUI interface of the HybridBCI is designed in <a href="https://www.mathworks.com/products/matlab/app-designer.html" >App Designer</a>, which is still under development in Matlab, so try to use latest version of the Matlab for maximum compatibility.
+Minimum requirment would be `Matlab R2018a`.

 Depending on which part of the code you are using different libraries are required.